 Advantages with the BactoBox

 BactoBox is cultivation-independent and label-free.
 This means that the sample preparation is fast and the whole process from sample preparation to the final measurement is usually within 5 minutes.
-With plate counts, you would have to wait for days and even with traditional flow cytometry, it is necessary to label the cells with fluorescent dyes, load sample and perform data-analysis; typically, this takes at least 30 minutes.
+With plate counts, you would have to wait for days and even with traditional flow cytometry, it is necessary to label the cells with fluorescent dyes, load sample and perform data-analysis; typically, this takes roughly 30 minutes.

 Dissolution of bacteria from freeze-dried powders is a complicated process, and the benefit of having immediate results is that you can monitor this process as it is progressing.
 Initially, the exterior part of the individual powder particles dissolves, while the inner bulk can still be in particulate form.
 If the rehydrated powder is plated on solid medium too early the colony forming units (CFUs) may be underestimated because some a proportion of the particulates still contain several CFUs that just haven’t been dispersed yet.